Mobilizing public health resources and strategies for Lancaster County businesses to maintain a safe and healthy work environment.

 - Avoid touching your eyes, nose and mouth with unwashed hands.

 - Practice social distancing between yourself and others outside your home by staying at least 6 feet from others.
 Do not gather in groups, visit crowded places or attend mass gatherings.

 - Avoid close contact with people who are sick, even those inside your home.
 Try to maintain 6 feet between the person who is sick and others in the household.

 - The CDC recommends wearing cloth face coverings, or masks, in public to slow the spread of COVID-19, and to help keep people who may have the virus, but are unaware that they do, from infecting others.
-Pennsylvania requires that individuals wear masks in essential businesses.
+Pennsylvania mandates that individuals wear masks when they leave their homes.

 - A face mask is not a replacement for social distancing.